Hot flashes – the iconic symptom of menopause. They can be a real pain to deal with; not to mention an embarrassment

 Apple Cider Vinegar

+Soy foods help balance hormone levels, especially when it comes to estrogen.
 Try to have two servings of soy foods per day.
-This can be two glasses of soy milk, seven ounces of tofu, or one-half cup of edamame.
+This can be in the form of soy milk, tofu, or edamame.

 - Let it steep for five minutes, then strain.